 Booking in advance is currently essential.
-Your safety and wellbeing remains a priority and there will still be distancing measures in place and a limit on numbers past 19th July and for the foreseeable future, thank you for your co-operation.
+Your safety and wellbeing remains a priority and there will still be distancing measures in place and a limit on numbers for the foreseeable future, thank you for your co-operation.

 A little more about FitSteps

 Strictly’s Natalie and Ian, along with world champion swimmer Mark Foster, devised the FitSteps concept as a follow-along dance fitness class, creating a programme where participants could learn the basic steps of all their favourite Strictly dances without needing a partner, or any dance experience, and keep fit while having fun.